Flash memory: NAND memories

+Modern NAND flash may have erase block size between 1 MiB to 128 MiB.
+While reading and programming is performed on a page basis, erasure can only be performed on a block basis.
+Since changing a cell from 0 to 1 requires erasing an entire block instead of just modifying some pages, making changes to the data of a block may in reality be a read-erase-write process, where the new data is actually moved to another block.
+In addition, on a NVM Express Zoned Namespaces SSD, it usually uses flash block size as the zone size.

-NAND devices also require bad block management by the device driver software or by a separate controller chip.
+NAND devices also require bad block management by the device driver software or by the flash memory controller chip.
 Some SD cards, for example, include controller circuitry to perform bad block management and wear leveling.
 When a logical block is accessed by high-level software, it is mapped to a physical block by the device driver or controller.
 A number of blocks on the flash chip may be set aside for storing mapping tables to deal with bad blocks, or the system may simply check each block at power-up to create a bad block map in RAM.
 The overall memory capacity gradually shrinks as more blocks are marked as bad.

 NAND relies on ECC to compensate for bits that may spontaneously fail during normal device operation.
 A typical ECC will correct a one-bit error in each 2048 bits (256 bytes) using 22 bits of ECC, or a one-bit error in each 4096 bits (512 bytes) using 24 bits of ECC.
 If the ECC cannot correct the error during read, it may still detect the error.
 When doing erase or program operations, the device can detect blocks that fail to program or erase and mark them bad.
 The data is then written to a different, good block, and the bad block map is updated.